 Like our STM32 microcontroller, the Broadcom processor on the RPi multiplexes its GPIO pins with alternate functions, and, likewise, each function is available only on a small selection of pins.
-The usual alternate function assignments of the RPi GPIO header can be found in [59] and [60].
+The usual alternate function assignments of the RPi GPIO header can be found in [58] and [59], and are reproduced in Table 14.1.